MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/live-multiplayer-manager-overview.md

 * [Sending game invites using Multiplayer Manager](how-to/live-send-game-invites.md)
 * [Handling protocol activation to start a game, using Multiplayer Manager](how-to/live-handle-protocol-activation.md)

-A high level overview of the API can be found at [Multiplayer Manager API overview](concepts/live-multiplayer-manager-api-overview.md).
+A high-level overview of the API can be found at [Multiplayer Manager API overview](concepts/live-multiplayer-manager-api-overview.md).

 ## What Multiplayer Manager does not do